glopzel/bojack-horseman-api/README.md

 #### Tech used

-MongoDB, Node, Express and Heroku
+MongoDB, Node, Express

 ## Future Plans

-I want to add more characters, the music, seasons and/or episodes.
+I want to add more characters and the music